xerial/silk/README.md

 #### Workflow managment

 Makefile has been used for organizing complex data analysis workflows, which describes dependencies between tasks through input/output files.
-This limits the available parallelism to the number of files created in the workflow, and cannot be used to organize fine grained distributed schedules.
+This limits the available parallelism to the number of files created in the workflow, so Makefile cannot be used to organize fine grained distributed schedules.
 Silk aims to be a replacement of Makefile.

  * A task in Silk is a function call (or variable definition), and a workflow is a set of function calls.
    * Silk detects dependencies between function calls using Scala macros and JVM byte code analysis.